Cheeky Passport’s Guide to Visiting Abkhazia – What to do and practical tips

-There’s something enticing about travelling to a place which nobody seems to know about (and which according to the UN is not even a country) and it was this very aura of mystery which inspired us to include Abkhazia on our itinerary during our recent trip to the Caucasus.
+There’s something enticing about travelling to a place which nobody seems to know about (and which according to the UN is not even a country) and it was this very aura of mystery which inspired us to include visiting Abkhazia on our itinerary during our recent trip to the Caucasus.

-But where and what exactly is Abkhazia?
+Where and what exactly is Abkhazia?

 Usually described as a partially-recognised state, Abkhazia is considered to be an independent country by Russia, Nicaragua, Venezuela and Nauru whilst the rest of the world considers it to be an autonomous republic within Georgia.

 We chose to stay at the Leon Boutique Hotel in Sukhumi.
 The decision was simply based on reviews stating that the hotel employed English-speaking staff, which we thought was important in case we ran into any problems during our stay.
 The hotel was very comfortable and conveniently situated close to the promenade and most importantly, the reception staff spoke good English, the wifi signal was strong and internet speed adequate .
 An interesting breakfast of sweet porridge with a chunk of butter, pancakes or fried doughnuts and coffee was served every morning.

 What to do in Abkhazia

 Despite Abkhazia being popular as a destination that has good weather all year round, it rained steadily during our stay which put a damper on some of our planned activities.
 Sukhumi is a beach resort town catering to Russian tourists wanting to get away from the northern cold, however they couldn’t have been too happy to be visiting Abkhazia that week!